EnricoRadaelli/Final-Projects---Epicode/SQL/README.md

-# Project: SQL Data Retrieval and Analysis
+# Project: Store and Orders Database SQL Queries
 **Description**
 This project involves querying data from two databases: one for store management and one for order processing.
 The tasks focus on retrieving information about employees, video games, products, and customer orders based on specific conditions.